Image

 Do I qualify?

-You must work 30 qualifying years to enjoy a basic State Pension.
+You must work 35 qualifying years to enjoy the full flat State Pension.
 A qualifying year is a tax year where your income was sufficient that you paid National Insurance contributions (or you were treated /credited as having paid them).

-If you have at least a quarter of the required qualifying years you could receive a pro-rata proportion of the basic state pension.
+If you have at least 10 qualifying years you could receive a proportion of the flat state pension.
 You also normally have the option to 'buy-back' weeks/years to plug gaps in your NI contribution record, via NI Class 3 contributions.
-The current rate is £13.25 per week, making this a generally good deal if you fall a little short of the period needed to qualify for a full basic state pension.
+The current rate is £17.45 per week, making this a generally good deal if you fall a little short of the period needed to qualify for a full basic state pension.

 How much will I get?

-It currently increases with the greater of prices, average earnings and 2.5% each year.
+Both state pensions currently increase with the greater of prices, average earnings and 2.5% each year.
 But what happens to the level of state pension long term is anyone's guess.

 What happens if I die?